 Given the location of the site near the East River, the MSK ACC design team has taken a proactive approach to reducing the likelihood of flood damage and enabling quicker recovery after potential flooding events.
-FEMA has identified the flood elevation of 10.8 feet national geodetic vertical datum (NGVD) 1929 as the level at which there is a 1 percent chance of flooding in any given year (the 1-in-100 flood) in this area.
-This is equivalent to elevation 8.1 feet Borough President of Manhattan Datum (BPMD-all project elevations below are presented in this datum).
-The Base Flood Elevation (BFE) has been established at 8.25 BPMD and the subsequent Design Flood Elevation (DFE) for the proposed project has been set at 10.25 per the New York City Building Code.
+FEMA has identified the flood elevation of 10.8 feet national geodetic vertical datum (NGVD) 1929 as the level at which there is a 1 percent chance of flooding in any given year (the 1-in-100 flood) in this area.1 This is equivalent to elevation 8.1 feet Borough President of Manhattan Datum (BPMD-all project elevations below are presented in this datum).
+The Base Flood Elevation (BFE) has been was originally established at 8.25 BPMD and the subsequent Design Flood Elevation (DFE) for the proposed project has been was set at 10.25 per the New York City Building Code.
+In June 2013, FEMA released the Best Available Flood Hazard Data (BAFHD) for New York City-a draft product preceding the publication of new Flood Insurance Rate Maps (FIRMs).
 At the end of February 2012, FEMA published Advisory Base Flood Elevations (ABFEs) for Manhattan.
-Although not yet adopted formally by FEMA, these ABFEs are considered to be more accurate and more up-to-date.
+Although not yet adopted formally by FEMA, these ABFEs are considered to be more accurate and more up to date FEMA encourages communities to use the BAFHD when making decisions about floodplain management and post-Hurricane Sandy recovery efforts, and these levels have been adopted by New York City for zoning purposes, allowing projects to account for higher base flood elevations for height and other zoning requirements.
 The Mayor has also recognized these elevations via Executive Order 233, allowing for projects who adopt these levels for planning purposes to obtain certain zoning allowances to enable planing for the higher flood levels projected in many areas.
-The 1-in-100 flood in the proposed project area is projected to be 3 feet higher in the ABFE than the level currently in effect, resulting in 1-in-100 flood level of 11.1 BPMD.
-However, the NPCC has projected that by the end of the century sea level will rise by 1.0 to 1.9 feet (central estimate), with a higher level of up to 4.6 feet in the event of rapid icemelt.
-This would result in an end-of-century 1-in-100 flood level ranging from elevation 12.1 to 15.6 feet BPMD.
+The 1-in-100 flood in the proposed project area is projected to be approximately 1 foot 3 feet higher in the ABFE BAFHD than the level currently in effect, resulting in 1-in-100 flood level of 11.1 9.5 BPMD.2 However, the NPCC has projected that by the end of the mid-century sea level will rise by 1.0 to $\frac{1.9}{2.0}$ feet (central estimate), with a higher and end-of-century levels could rise by of up to 4.6 feet in the event of rapid ice-melt.
+This would result in an end-of-century 1-in-100 flood level ranging from elevation 12.1 up to 15.6 14.1 feet BPMD.3